AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

       Put_Line (Name'Object_Size'Image);
    end Demo;

 Some Ada types simply have no corresponding type in C, such as record extensions, task types, and protected types.
 You'll have to pass those as an "opaque" type, usually as an address.
 It isn't clear that a C function would know what to do with values of these types, but the general notion of passing an opaque type as an address is useful and not uncommon.
+Of course, that approach forgoes all type safety, so avoid it when possible.

-In addition to the types for the formal parameters, you'll also need to know how to pass the parameters.
-That can affect the subprogram's parameter profile.
-The text in Annex B for :ada:`Interfaces.C` specifies how parameters are to be passed back and forth between Ada and C so that your subprogram declarations can be portable.
+In addition to the types for the formal parameters, you'll also need to know how parameters are passed to and from C functions.
+That affects the parameter profiles on both sides, Ada and C. The text in Annex B for :ada:`Interfaces.C` specifies how parameters are to be passed back and forth between Ada and C so that your subprogram declarations can be portable.
 That's the approach for each supported programming language, i.e., in the discussion of the corresponding child package under :ada:`Interfaces`.

 The rules are expressed in terms of scalar types, "elementary" types, array types, and record types.
 Remember that scalar types are composed of the discrete types and the real types, so we're talking about the signed and modular integers, enumerations, floating-point, and the two fixed-point types.
 The "elementary" types consist of the scalars and access types.
 The rules are fairly intuitive, but throw in Ada's access parameters and parameter modes and some subtleties arise.
 We won't cover all the various rules but will explore some of the subtleties.

-For, the easy cases: mode :ada:`in` scalar parameters, such as :ada:`int`, as simply passed by copy.
+First, the easy cases: mode :ada:`in` scalar parameters, such as :ada:`int`, as simply passed by copy.
 Scalar parameters are passed by copy anyway in Ada so the mechanism aligns with C in a straightforward manner.
 A record type :ada:`T` is passed by reference, so on the C side we'd see :ada:`t*` where :ada:`t` is a C struct corresponding to :ada:`T`.
 A constrained array type in Ada with a component type :ada:`T` would correspond to a C formal parameter :ada:`t*` where :ada:`t` corresponds to :ada:`T`.
 An Ada access parameter :ada:`access T` corresponds on the C side to :ada:`t*` where :ada:`t` corresponds to :ada:`T`.
 And finally, a private type is passed according to the full definition of the type; the fact that it is private is just a matter of the controlling the client view, being private doesn't affect how it is passed.
 There are other simple cases, such as access-to-subprogram types, but we can leave that to the Annex.

 Now to the more complicated cases.
 First, some C ABIs (application binary interfaces) pass small structs by copy instead of by reference.
 That can make sense, in particular when the struct is small, say the size of an address or smaller.
 In that case there's no performance benefit to be had by passing a reference.
 When that situation applies, there is another convention we have not yet mentioned: :ada:`C_Pass_By_Copy`.
 As a result the record parameter will be passed by copy instead of the default, by reference, as long as the mode is :ada:`in`.
 For example: